 This Quarterly Report on Form 10-Q contains statements that we believe are, or may be considered to be, "forward-looking statements."
 Forward-looking statements are neither historical facts nor assurances of future performance.
 Instead, they are based on current beliefs, expectations or assumptions regarding the future of the business, future plans and strategies, operational results and other future conditions of the Company.
 All statements other than statements of historical fact included in this Quarterly Report on Form 10-Q regarding the prospects of our industry or our prospects, plans, financial position or business strategy may constitute forward-looking statements.
-In addition, forward-looking statements generally can be identified by the use of forward-looking words such as "plans," "expects" or "does not expect," "is expected," "look forward to," "budget," "scheduled," "estimates," "forecasts," "will continue," "intends," "the intent of," "have the potential," "anticipates," "does not anticipate," "believes," "should, or," or variations of such words and phrases that indicate that certain actions, events or results "may," "could," "would," "might," or "will," "be taken," "occur," or "be achieved," or the negative of these terms or variations of them or similar terms.
+In addition, forward-looking statements generally can be identified by the use of forward-looking words such as "plans," "expects" or "does not expect," "is expected," "look forward to," "budget," "scheduled," "estimates," "forecasts," "will continue," "intends," "the intent of," "have the potential," "anticipates," "does not anticipate," "believes," "should, not," or variations of such words and phrases that indicate that certain actions, events or results "may," "could," "would," "might," or "will," "be taken," "occur," or "be achieved," or the negative of these terms or variations of them or similar terms.
 Furthermore, forward-looking statements may be included in various filings that we make with the Securities and Exchange Commission ("SEC") or press releases or oral statements are reasonable, we cannot assure you that these expectations will prove to be correct.
-These forward-looking statements are reasonable, we cannot assure you that these expectations that could cause actual results to differ materially from those reflected in these forward-looking statements.
+These forward-looking statements are reasonable, we cannot assure you that these expectations will prove to be correct.
+These forward-looking statements are usable to certain known and unknown risks and uncertainties, as well as assumptions that could cause actual results to differ materially from those reflected in these forward-looking statements.